ut-osa/nightcore-benchmarks/README.md

 #### Setting up EC2 security group and placement group ####

-Our VM provisioning script needs security group `nightcore` and placement group `nightcore-experiments` created in `us-east-2` region.
+Our VM provisioning script creates EC2 instances with security group `nightcore` and placement group `nightcore-experiments`.
 The security group includes firewall rules for experiment VMs (including allowing the controller machine to SSH into them), while the placement group instructs AWS to place experiment VMs close together.
 Executing `scripts/aws_provision.sh` will create these groups with the correct configurations.